Announcing Be a Pal Week: The Ripple Effect of Being There for Each Other

 Everyday people hold the power

 We believe helping others can be easily incorporated into our daily lives.
-Like last year, we’re giving our employees a day of paid time off to volunteer with a local community organization, and we look forward to seeing the results of our collective efforts.
+Like last year, we’re giving our employees a day of paid time off to volunteer with a local community organization.
+We look forward to seeing the results of our collective efforts.
 Living out the spirit of Be a Pal Week can be as simple as taking a walk with a neighbor, calling a friend to check in, inviting a new colleague for coffee, or even delivering a friendly hello to a stranger on the street.

 Improving community means improving health